perllb/ctg-sc-atac-10x/README.md

 - `Index` (Must use index ID!)
 - `Sample_Project` (Project ID)
 - `Sample_Species` (human/mouse/custom - if custom, see below how to edit the config file)
-- `agg` ('y' if the sample should be aggregated with other samples of the same Sample_Project that also have 'y' agg)

 ```